 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)" ("ASU 2016-02").
 The standard requires a lessee to recognize assets and liabilities on the balance sheet for leases with lease terms greater than 12 months.
 ASU 2016-02 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2018, and early adoption is permitted.
-Accordingly, the standard is effective for us on September 1, 2019 using a modified retrospective approach.
-We are currently evaluating the impact that the standard will have on our consolidated condensed financial statements.
+Accordingly, the standard is effective for us on January 1, 2019 using a modified retrospective approach.
+We currently expect that most of our operating lease commitments will be subject to the new standard and recognized as operating lease liabilities and right-of-use assets upon our adoption of Topic 842, which will increase our total assets and total liabilities that we report relative to such amounts prior to adoption.